Skip to main content

 Lectures (1-2 hours per week)

-All course content is covered in a series of [FILL IN] lectures.
+All course content is covered in a series of 10 lectures.
 Each lecture will be between 30 min - 1 hour.
 Lectures will be recorded and posted on the course YouTube channel.

-The lectures will be a mix of covering conceptual concepts, and working through live examples.
-Many lectures will have a some starter code in a GitHub repository that can be used to follow along with the lecture.
+Lectures will combine conceptual foundations with live coding demonstrations and guided walkthroughs.
+Many lectures will include starter code in a GitHub repository that can be used to follow along with the lecture.

-Labs will be held weekly at [FILL IN] on [FILL IN].
+Labs will be held weekly on Tuesdays from 6:30–8:00 PM in Dwinelle 187.
 During the beginning of lab, students will be asked to fill out an optional survey to give feedback on the course.
 The rest of lab time will be used to review the material covered in the corresponding lecture for that week by going through application of the content covered in the lecture.
 Students are encouraged to follow along with the lecture code listed on the corresponding assignment for that week but may choose to either follow along with the provided lecture code or just observe.
 Students at this time are encouraged to ask questions about anything course-related that they are confused about.

 Assignments (1-3 hours per week)